DanielDanielsson/eslint-plugin-typescript-sort/README.md

 # eslint-plugin-typescript-sort

-This plugin is intended to helps developers maintain a consistent coding style and improves code readability by sorting interfaces, types, string enums and arrow function object parameters.
+Streamlines coding style consistency and code readability by sorting various code elements like interfaces, types, string enums, and object parameters within arrow functions.

 ```sh
 npm i --save-dev eslint-plugin-typescript-sort
 ```

-Highly recommended to use these rules when your IDE of choise it set to format on save according to eslint rules instead of prettier.
-That way you don't have to sort anything manually.
+`Tip`: Configure your IDE to auto-format code on save according to ESLint rules, reducing the need for manual sorting and enhancing your coding workflow.

 ## Supported Rules